Uvalde school shooter texted a teenaged girl 'Ima go shoot up a(n) elementary school' before massacre

 Tuesday's massacre is the second-deadliest school shooting since 2012, when 26 children and adults were killed at Sandy Hook Elementary School, and it was at least the 30th shooting at a K-12 school in 2022, according to a CNN tally.

-Now, the city of Uvalde, about 90 miles west of San Antonio and just east of the US-Mexican border, finds itself on the long list of American communities devastated by mass shootings.
+Now, the city of Uvalde, about 90 miles west of San Antonio and just east of the US-Mexico border, finds itself on the long list of American communities devastated by mass shootings.

 The gunman was a local high school dropout with no criminal history and no known mental health history, officials said.
 He had just turned 18 and legally bought two AR-15-style rifles and ammunition for his birthday.